 Bahar, D., 2017.
-The Hardships of Long Distance Relationships: Knowledge Transmission and the Ease of Communication within Multinational Firms.
+The Hardships of Long Distance Relationships: Time Zone Proximity and Knowledge Transmission within Multinational Firms.
 Copy at http://www.tinyurl.com/yd8cyrzx

 Keywords: multinational firms, multinational corporations, knowledge, location, proximity concentration hypothesis, FDI

 JEL Classification: F23, L22, L25